 For some, the elegance in design that French doors offer is the exact type of finesse their home needs.
-For others, sliding glass doors or pivot models make for a more unique feel while providing much of the same benefits.
+For others, sliding glass doors or pivot models make for a more unique feel while providing many of the same benefits.

-Here’s a great pinterest version of our French doors article for your boards:
+Here’s a great Pinterest version of our French doors article for your boards: